-Where you have provided your email address and opted in to receive emails from us, we may send you marketing and fundraising emails.
+Where you have provided your email address, we may send you marketing and fundraising emails.
 These may include information about our activities and their impact, our news, events and fundraising appeals, and other ways you can become involved with us.
-We always try to keep this as relevant as possible to your communication preferences.

-Where you have provided your postal address, and opted in to hear from us, we may send you occasional communications by post including our Taily Mail newsletter, information on our activities and donor appeals.
+Where you have provided your postal address, we may send you occasional communications by post including our Taily Mail newsletter, information on our activities and donor appeals.

 If you have provided your telephone number, we may call your telephone unless you have asked us not to.
-We may also send by SMS if you have agreed for us to do so.
+We may also send text messages by SMS.

 You can let us know at any time, if you’d prefer to change how we send you information with you or stop it altogether.
 Simply contact us on 0131 669 5331 / firstname.lastname@example.org or if you receive our e-newsletter or other emails, you can also use the unsubscribe link at the bottom of the email.